 Family Law

-In 2017, the child support laws were completely overhauled.
-Illinois now uses an "income share" approach where both parent's income are factored into the calculation.
+In 2017, the child support laws were completely overhauled as well.
+Illinois law no longer only looks to the income of the paying parent.
+We now uses an "income share" approach where both parent's income are factored into the calculation.

 - Settlement reached between the parties,